BinstaJack/BinstaJack/README.md

-# 👋 Hi, I’m Lebini Jack
+# 👋 HEllo There

-I’m an **IT Support Technician** with 2+ years of experience in system deployment, user support, and building secure, cloud-based solutions.
-Certified by **IBM**, **Cisco**, and **AWS**, I love creating practical tools — from facial recognition apps to full-stack prototypes — that help people work smarter and safer.
+I am Lebini Jack, an **IT Support Technician** with 2+ years of experience in system deployment, user support, and building secure, cloud-based solutions.
+I love creating practical tools — from facial recognition apps to full-stack prototypes — that help people work smarter and safer.

 I’m passionate about solving real problems, learning every day, and growing into **Cybersecurity** and **DevSecOps** roles.
 Let’s connect and build something meaningful together! 🚀
 ---
 ## 🏆 **Certifications**

 - 🎓 Full Stack Development — FNB App Academy (IT Varsity)